CentenoLuis/CentenoLuis/README.md

 - 👋 Hi, I’m @CentenoLuis
-- 👀 I’m interested in JS
+- 👀 I’m interested in Salesforce, Apex and Javascript
-- 🌱 I’m currently learning React
+- 🌱 I’m currently Ssr Software engineer at Acciona IT
-- 💞️ I’m looking to collaborate on my own projects
+- 💞️ I’m looking to collaborate on projects and growing profesionally
 - 📫 How to reach me: Telegram @luiss1080